-Go to an individual outlet's data/setup page by clicking an outlet's name.
-See Individual Outlet Pages (on page 220).
+• Go to an individual outlet's data/setup page by clicking an outlet's name.
+See Individual Outlet Pages (on page 195).

 If wanted, you can resort the list by clicking the desired column header.
-See Sorting a List (on page 184).
+See Sorting a List (on page 172).

 - To show or hide specific columns on the outlets overview page: - 1.
 Click to show a list of outlet data types. - 2.
 Select those you want to show, and deselect those you want to hide.
-See Available Data of the Outlets Overview Page (on page 212). - To configure global outlet settings or perform the load-shedding command: - 1.
-Click to show a list of commands. - 2.
-Select the desired command.
+See Available Data of the Outlets Overview Page (on page 195).